Dell: Dell partner program

 In late 2007, Dell Inc. announced that it planned to expand its program to value-added resellers (VARs), giving it the official name of "Dell Partner Direct" and a new Website.

-Dell India has started Online Ecommerce website with its Dell Partner www.compuindia.com GNG Electronics Pvt Ltd termed as Dell Express Ship Affiliate(DESA).
+In 2013, Dell India started an ecommerce website with its Dell Partner GNG Electronics Pvt Ltd termed as Dell Express Ship Affiliate (DESA).
 The main objective was to reduce the delivery time.
-Customers who visit Dell India official site are given the option to buy online which then will be redirected to Dell affiliate website compuindia.com.
+Customers who visited the Dell India official site and selected the option to buy online were redirected to the Dell affiliate website.

-Global analytics

-Dell also operates a captive analytics division which supports pricing, web analytics, and supply chain operations.
-DGA operates as a single, centralized entity with a global view of Dell's business activities.
-The firm supports over 500 internal customers worldwide and has created a quantified impact of over $500 million.

 Criticisms of marketing of laptop security

 In 2008, Dell received press coverage over its claim of having the world's most secure laptops, specifically, its Latitude D630 and Latitude D830.
 At Lenovo's request, the (US) National Advertising Division (NAD) evaluated the claim, and reported that Dell did not have enough evidence to support it.

 Retail

 Dell first opened their retail stores in India.